 My name is Lara d’Entremont—like Sarah with an “L.” I live in the small community at the tip of Nova Scotia, Canada.
-I have always lived in quaint communities, travelling dirt roads, living encased by trees and near the water.
+I’ve always lived in quaint communities, traveled dirt roads, and lived encased by trees by the water.
 Though a few years ago I would have told you I am on my way to becoming a well-educated city girl with her Master’s Degree and a fancy job, I did just the opposite.

-I married my first (real) boyfriend when I was 19.
+I married my first boyfriend when I was 19.
 After fiddling with university for a couple of years, we decided a degree wasn’t the best route for me at the time and I pursued ACBC Certification in Biblical Counselling.
-Though children weren’t going to be in the picture until I was at least 25, we joyfully (and intentionally) welcomed Levi into the world when I was 21.
+When I was 21, we joyfully (and intentionally) welcomed Levi into the world.

-In short, as Aimee Byrd coined it, I am a housewife theologian.
-On an ordinary day you can find me writing, doing housework, studying, playing with a baby, or doing a little bit of everything—watching a baby play on the floor while folding laundry and listening to a seminary lecture.
+In short, I am a domestic theologian.
+On an ordinary day you can find me writing, doing housework, studying, playing with my son, or doing a little bit of everything—watching a baby play on the floor while folding laundry and listening to a free seminary lecture.

 If you want to stay updated on what I’m writing, I’d love to have you join Letters from Lara.
-Each month I send out an email about faithfully trudging through anxiety as a believer.
+Each month I send out an email to help me and you apply the gospel to our anxiety.
 You can expect resources, recommendations, a Bible lesson, and a verse to meditate on.
 I am on Instagram as well where I microblog and try to let my readers know when a new article is published.

 I love receiving emails from readers like you!
 Always feel free to reach out to me and I will try my best to get back to you.